- Anchor of Hope

 Yes.
 Donor designated gifts to the Catholic Charity Appeal can be done by utilizing the United Way Philanthropy Fund and designating your gift to “Catholic Charities of Rhode Island.”

-18. I am missing items in our parish Tool Kit and we need more supplies.
-Whom do I ask to speak with when calling the Office of Stewardship & Development?
+17. I am missing items in our parish Tool Kit and we need more supplies.
+Who do I ask to speak with when calling the Office of Stewardship & Development?

 If you are missing Tool Kit materials or if you need additional supplies, please contact Robert Spirito in the Office of Stewardship & Development at 277-2121.

-It is recommended.
-Using the delivery confirmation receipts is simple.
-Before bringing your return (placed in the United States Priority Envelope provided in your parish’s Tool Kit) to the post office, fill out the delivery confirmation receipt.
-At the post office, inform the clerk that you would like to track the package.
-The clerk will give you this stamped receipt back.
-To track your Catholic Charity return, go online to www.usps.com and enter the tracking number on the receipt.
+Yes, it is strongly recommended.
+Using the Priority Mail boxes included in your parish Tool Kit, seal with water using the special brown tape that is also provided in your kit.
+Also, be sure to complete the Registered Mail Receipt indicating the “to” and “from” information.
+At the post office, inform the clerk that you would like to send the package Registered Mail.
+To track your Catholic Charity return, go online to www.usps.com and enter the tracking number on your receipt.
 It will then state when your package arrived at Letter Concepts in Berlin, Connecticut.

 Once your Bishop’s Partnership in Charity prospects are approached on a personal level, all BPC pledge cards should then be included with your return to Letter Concepts for processing.
-We ask that group these BPC pledge cards with an elastic and thereby separating them from the rest of your return (general pre-printed pledge cards and in-pew envelopes).
+We ask that you group these BPC pledge cards with an elastic, thereby separating them from the rest of your return (general pre-printed pledge cards and in-pew envelopes).

 We are glad you asked.
 Bulletin and pulpit announcements as well as Prayers of the Faithful are great ways to promote the Catholic Charity Appeal in your parish community.
 Bulletin announcements for six consecutive weeks can be found on pages 35 to 36 of the Leadership Resource Manual.
 Five pulpit announcements that can be utilized during the course of the Appeal are located on page 37 of the Leadership Resource Manual.
 Prayer is essential for the success of the annual Catholic Charity Appeal.
 Therefore, it is recommended Prayers of the Faithful be utilized during your parish liturgies.
 Please refer to page 34 of the Leadership Resource Manual for a listing of Prayers of the Faithful.